 Whitetails Feeding After Rut

-There will still be some does come into estrous that did not get bred earlier in the rut, but it will be sporadic and harder to pin-point than the peak rut.
+There will still be some does come into estrous that did not get bred earlier in the rut.
+It will be sporadic and harder to pin-point than the peak rut.
 And with winter settling in the whitetails need to consume a lot of food to help them get through the winter.
-The bucks need to regain weight lost during the last month or so and the does are pregnant and need to consume enough food to feed two.
+The bucks need to regain weight lost during the last month or so.
+The does are pregnant and need to consume enough food to feed two.
 So if you have food plots where you hunt that is the place to find whitetails.